Westmount Rugby Club

-The Westmount Rugby Football Club is a Canadian rugby club based in Westmount, Quebec.
+The Westmount Rugby Football Club is a Canadian rugby club based in Westmount, Quebec, Canada.

 Despite McGill University having a team in 1874, Westmount, which claims to have been established in 1876, is the oldest independent (as opposed to college-affiliated) rugby club in North America.
 Under the title of Montreal Football Club, the club played its matches at the McGill University grounds.
-The club gathered for social matches and occasions, and never really grew in size until it associated itself with the newly founded Montreal Amateur Athletic Association – which was to become the premier sporting club at the turn of the century and figure prominently in the development of rugby in Montreal, Quebec, and ultimately the Dominion of Canada.
+The club gathered for social matches and occasions, and never really grew in size until it associated itself with the newly founded Montreal Amateur Athletic Association – which was to become the premier sporting club at the turn of the century and figure prominently in the development of rugby in Montreal, Quebec, and ultimately Canada.

-The Montreal Amateur Athletic Association came into existence June 1881 and began as a confederation of three sporting clubs: The Montreal Snow Shoe Club, The Montreal Bicycle Club, and The Montreal Lacrosse Club.
-These founding clubs shared the club space of the Montreal Gymnasium, located at Mansfield Street and de Maisonneuve Boulevard.
+The Montreal Amateur Athletic Association came into existence June 1881 and began as a confederation of three sporting clubs: the Montreal Snow Shoe Club, the Montreal Bicycle Club, and the Montreal Lacrosse Club.
+These founding clubs shared the club space of the Montreal Gymnasium, located at Mansfield Street and De Maisonneuve Boulevard.
 In 1884, the Montreal (Rugby) Football Club had upwards of 170 active members, and its first XV achieved an undefeated season, playing clubs from Royal Military College (Kingston), Ottawa, Quebec City, Toronto, British of New York, McGill University, and Bishop's University (Lennoxville, Quebec).
 The Montreal (Rugby) Football Club had used the McGill University grounds and the nearby Montreal Amateur Athletic Association facility as clubroom, even though it was not formally associated with the Association until 1885.

 Also in 1884, the Montreal (Rugby) Football club was instrumental in the formation of the Canadian Rugby Union.
 Three representatives from the Montreal Club were sent to meet with two representatives from the Toronto Rugby Football Club, and one from the Hamilton Rugby Football Club to meetings in Toronto and Montreal.
 It was decided that the union would continue to use the English rugby rules, and at the end of the season the winning club of the Quebec Championship would play the Ontario Champion for the Club Championship of the Dominion.